Git-Mediawiki/Git-Mediawiki/docs/User-manual.md

 Knowing those commands, you can now edit your wiki with your favorite text editor!

-## Partial import of a Wiki
+## Modify import scope

 ### Limit the pages to be imported

 If you don't want to clone the whole wiki, you can import only some pages with:

     git clone -c remote.origin.pages='A_page Another_page' mediawiki::http://yourwikiadress.com

 and/or select the content of MediaWiki Categories with:

     git clone -c remote.origin.categories='First Second' mediawiki::http://yourwikiadress.com

-By default, only the main namespace is inspected.
-But you can also specify other namespaces:
+### Changing processed namespaces

+To extend the import to more than the `(Main)` namespace, you can specify a list of the namespaces to process:

-    git clone -c remote.origin.namespaces='(Main) Talk' mediawiki::http://yourwikiadress.com
+    git clone -c remote.origin.namespaces='(Main) Talk Template Template_talk' mediawiki::http://yourwikiadress.com

+*Note: Namespaces are addressed with their cannonical name, spaces in the name need to be replaced with underscores.*

+You can get  all cannonical namespaces of a wiki as a list from the API,  by sending this request:
+    api.php?action=query&meta=siteinfo&siprop=namespaces&formatversion=2

 ### Shallow imports